DESIGN TOOLS

 Generative AI is about to do the same.
 Traditional AI has already transformed businesses with the superpower to ingest vast data sets, identify salient patterns, and make decisions and predictions based on that data.

-And now, progress in transformer-driven deep neural networks paved the way for generative AI platforms, including ChatGPT, Bing Chat, Bard, LLaMA, and DALL-E. These technologies are unique – they also learn patterns from the input training data but have the additional capability to generate new data with similar characteristics as the training set.
+Now large language models can present LLM data in a more naturalistic, human-sounding fashion.
+Along with progress in transformer-driven deep neural networks, LLM data models have paved the way for generative AI platforms, including ChatGPT, Bing Chat, Bard, LLaMA, and DALL-E. These technologies are unique – they also learn patterns from the input training data but have the additional capability to generate new data with similar characteristics as the training set.

 Efficiency and improvement

 This content “generation” is the magic.
 The optimization loop of generative AI delivers amazing efficiencies when detailed data is supplied.
 This enables AI to identify complex patterns that are either too large for a person to digest or so unrecognizable that they wouldn't see them.
 Generative AI’s detailed pattern recognition creates significant efficiencies in processes, with results as detailed as the dataset we provide.
-And as generative AI continues to gain capabilities, efficiencies grow.
+And as generative AI, LLM data and training models continue to gain capabilities, efficiencies grow.

 Even beyond efficiencies, the AI optimization loop delivers instructional improvement much, much better and much, much faster.
 The time saved with efficiencies can be leveraged for improvement, as AI becomes a bespoke teacher catering to your personal learning style.
 This exponential improvement means you could design a safer EV with a longer range or learn to play the piano like Beethoven.